Lightning-AI/LitServe/README.md

 &nbsp;

 LitServe can combine individual requests into a batch to enhance throughput.
-To enable batching, you need to set the `max_batch_size` argument and implement the `LitAPI.batch` and `LitAPI.unbatch` methods, which convert a list of inputs to batched input and vice versa.
-With dynamic batching, the `LitAPI.predict` method must handle batched inputs.
+To enable batching, you need to set the `max_batch_size` argument and implement `LitAPI.predict` to handle batched inputs.

 ```python